-This proposed development is on Lot 201 DP 590247 located on station street, Menangle.
+This proposed development is on Lot 201 DP 590247 located on Station Street, Menangle.
 The site is bounded to the East by the Railway, West by Menangle Road and South by Station Street.
-The drains to the Nepean River with grades typically of 3-7%.
+The site drains to the Nepean River with grades typically of 3-7%.

-A general layout plan of the proposed development is shown in Figure 2.
+A general layout plan of the proposed earthworks is shown in Figure 2.
+Refer to Figure 3 for the extent of the area to remain undeveloped.

-Figure 2 - Station Street, Menangle General Layout Plan
+Figure 2 - Station Street, Menangle General Layout Plan Stage 1